scorbo2/imageviewer/README.md

 ```

 If you have [install-scripts](https://github.com/scorbo2/install-scripts) installed, you can also
-just run the `make-installer` command from the project root.
-This will (on linux) generate a tarball
+just run the `make-installer` command from the project root (this will happen automatically during a maven
+build if you have the make-installer script in ${user.home}/bin).
+This script will (on linux) generate a tarball
 containing an installer script and will provide a launcher script for more easily launching the application.

 ## User guide